Katie Herzog is an American podcaster best known for gender critical views and anti-transgender activism. Herzog’s work includes

 Neither Herzog nor The Stranger has ever updated the original piece or covered the subsequent developments.
 No one has ever independently confirmed Herzog’s claims about “Jackie,” “Jane,” or “Ryan,” and the only one independently confirmed has come out against Herzog’s article and its thesis.
 This is probably the prime example that Herzog is not an objective source for information on trans issues.

 In response, some critics burned copies of The Stranger and distributed stickers that said “Katie Herzog (writer at the stranger) Is A Transphobe.”
-Herzog says she was ostracized by some friends.
+Herzog claims to have been ostracized by some friends.
 The New York Times and The New Republic described the reaction to “The Detransitioners” as an example of “cancel culture.”

 After leaving The Stranger

-In 2020, she founded Permabanned Media LLC and began the podcast Blocked and Reported with co-host Jesse Singal, also a prominent figure in the ex-trans movement.
-That year, she co-signed “A Letter on Justice and Open Debate” for Harper’s.
-That letter was debated for being signed by a disproportionate number of people active in the ex-trans and “gender critical” movements.
+In 2020, Herzog founded Permabanned Media LLC and began the podcast Blocked and Reported with co-host Jesse Singal, also a prominent figure in anti-transgender extremism.
+That year, Herzog co-signed “A Letter on Justice and Open Debate” for Harper’s.
+That letter was debated for being signed by a disproportionate number of anti-transgender extremists.

 Schevers, Ky (March 25, 2021).
 The Reality Behind the Story I Told: What My Life was Like When I was Interviewed for the Stranger.
 Medium https://kyschevers.medium.com/the-reality-behind-the-story-i-told-what-my-life-was-like-when-i-was-interviewed-for-the-stranger-2508d595689d